the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 # Having connection issues?
 First things to try

-Make sure to install the very latest SideQuest from [SideQuestVR.com](https://sidequestvr.com/#/download) before proceeding
+Make sure to install the very latest SideQuest from [SideQuestVR.com](https://sidequestvr.com/#/download) properly before proceeding

 If you are having issues with BMBF Only